 Valuation Using the Income Approach

-Analyzing the data from all approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
-It is important to note that while the appraised value is probably the best indication of what a house is worth, it may not be the price at which the property closes.
-Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to put the property on the market again.
-It all comes down to this, an appraiser from RJE Real Estate Appraisal Service will help you get the most accurate property value, so you can make wise real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to state an estimated market value for the subject property.
+The estimate of value on the appraisal report is not necessarily the final sales price even though it is likely the best indication of what a property is worth.
+Depending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+Here's what it all boils down to, an appraiser from RJE Real Estate Appraisal Service will help you get the most fair and balanced property value, so you can make profitable real estate decisions.